emotion-js/emotion/packages/emotion/README.md

 ### Animation Keyframes

-`keyframes` generates a unique [animation-name](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-name) that can be used to animate elements with CSS animations.
+`keyframes` generates a unique animation name that can be used to animate elements with CSS animations.

 **String Styles**